spencer-shadley/completed-class/19-react/1-tuesday-intro-react/activities/07-Stu_JSXVariables/README.md

 ## Bonus

-- Add another heading that says "My name without any vowels is: <insert name without vowels here>".
+- Add another heading that says "My name without any vowels is: `<insert name without vowels here>`.
 Create a function that takes a string as a parameter and returns the string with the vowels removed.
 Run this function inside of JSX curly braces to complete the statement.